reflectoring/reflectoring.github.io/content/blog/2022/2022-08-15-admin-operations-with-nodejs-launchdarkly.md

 }
 ```

-Then we can execute the following command to run our app:
+Then, we can execute the following command to run our app:

 ```bash
 npm run cron